turingschool/mod-0-project-be/section0/README.md

 Please prepare responses to these questions to submit in the survey:

 - Describe your approach to job searching in the past.
 What steps were part of your strategy?
 What was effective for you?
 What wasn’t effective for you?

+  I think the biggest for me was a consistent presence - be it on indeed, thru email, other sites even craigslist I would regularly check back with people or introduce myself w/ resume & cover letter thru email to new clients or employers.

 - When you think about job searching for a software developer position, what are your biggest questions or concerns?

+  If I know some friends that wouold potentially help me get hired right after I finish this program are those the 1st connections that I go for or do I seek out other offers 1st?

 ### Negotiations